jrdegbe/thamesthrive-api/docs/qa/code/plugins1.md

 Here's a breakdown of the main components of a plugin:

-1. First, import the required modules from the Tracardi package.
+1. First, import the required modules from the ThamesThrive package.

 2. Then, create a class for your plugin that inherits from `ActionRunner`.
-This makes your class a plugin, capable of being run by Tracardi.
+This makes your class a plugin, capable of being run by ThamesThrive.

 3. The `__init__` method is the initializer for your class.
 You can do any necessary setup here.